Russia entry requirements for United Kingdom passport holders

 May be checked

-British passport holders need a visa to enter Russia in 2026.
-You must apply for a visa before you travel — there are no visa-on-arrival or e-visa options for UK citizens.
-Plan ahead: processing can take 2–4 weeks.
+British passport holders need a visa to enter Russia.
+You must apply through the Russian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for UK citizens.
+Start the process well ahead of your trip, as it involves an invitation and several weeks of processing.

 Entry requirements